 - Three additions to the FTSE China A50 Index in this review period

+to be added in this review period, with China Overseas Land & Inv, CITIC and Huatai Securities, being deleted.
 The full FTSE China Index Series is reviewed in accordance with the index ground rules.

 FTSE China indexes are widely regarded as a leading measure of the China equities market by domestic and international investors.
 Nearly 60% of Assets under Management (AuM) in globally issued China Exchange Traded Funds (ETFs) track a FTSE China index.

 The FTSE China A50 Index represents the 50 largest A-Share companies in China and is tracked by both domestic investors and internationally through a range of QFII investment portfolios.